5 Ways to Be Nicer to Yourself

-Internal dialogue like “I suck…” “I’m such a failure…” “If I wasn’t so lazy I’d…” is not a natural occurrence.
-It’s there because of Western cultural conditioning.
-It’s not inherent to our nature and it can be unlearned.
+Many of us maintain a toxic inner dialogue that saps all joy from us.
+Self-talk like “I suck…” “I’m such a failure…” “If I wasn’t so lazy I’d…” is not a natural occurrence.
+It’s there because of Western cultural conditioning, as transmitted through our parents and other adults in our childhood.

 Most of us grew up with phrases like, “Shame on you,” or, “What’s wrong with you?” or “You should know better,” or, “If only you’d…” These phrases stung, but we were only children and we relied on our caregivers to survive.
 This was probably all we knew so we assumed it was normal.